Tomtit: Description

 The tomtit is a small (13 cm, 11 g) bird with a large head and a short bill.
 The male North Island subspecies has black head, back, wings (with a white wing-bar), and a white belly.
 The subspecies from South Island, the Chatham Islands, and Auckland Islands are similar, but have a yellow band across the breast between the black head and white belly.
 The females are brown instead of black.
 The Snares Island subspecies is entirely black, and is known as the black tit.

 The island subspecies of tomtits show a striking variation in body size, being considerably larger than their mainland relatives, a tendency known as the Foster's rule or the island effect.
 Birds from the main islands weigh around 11g, compared with birds from Snares Island, which weigh in at 20 g.

 Behaviour

+Food and feeding

 The tomtit is mostly an insectivore, feeding on small invertebrates, such as beetles, caterpillars, spiders, moths, wētā, earthworms, and flies.
 Fruit is taken during the winter and autumn.
 Most subspecies feed in vegetation, waiting on a perch and watching for prey.
 Insects are also gleaned from branches and leaves.
 The Snares subspecies feeds on the ground as well, in a similar fashion to the North or South Island robins.